-Creatine is one of the best selling supplements on the market with key benefits as an antioxidant that promote to heighten mental and physical energy levels, improve mental clarity and reduce inflammation and joint pain.
+Creatine is one of the best selling supplements on the market with benefits as a powerful antioxidant promoting both heightened mental and physical energy levels and cognitive improvements in mental performance.

 Benefits of Creatine for the Body

 The most sought after effect of Creatine, is it’s potential ability to produce energy in working muscles at a faster rate.
 This helps to increase physical performance and endurance, especially for all types of strength training and even muscle mass.

 Taking Creatine supplements increases Creatine phosphate stores in the body that will give you more energy when you need it.